 - Wait for the recording to start.
 The other participants will be notified when the record begins or stops.

 - To stop recording it, click More again and then “stop recording”.
 The recording will also stop when all the participants leave the meeting.

 - Wait for the recording file to be generated and saved to the meeting organizer’s My Drive > Meet Recordings folder.
 An email with the recording link is also sent to the meeting organizer and the person who started the recording.

-Google Meet is an alternative that you should consider if you already have a G Suite plan, mainly because of its new integrations with Gmail and Google Chat.
+Google Meet is an alternative that you should consider if you already have a Google Workspace plan, mainly because of its new integrations with Gmail and Google Chat.
 You can simply start meeting with just one click button, which optimizes your time and your processes.